vbogretsov/aomp/README.md

 # aomp
-Summary of the book "The Art of Multiprocessor Programming"
+Summary of the book "The Art of Multiprocessor Programming" in russian.